NikolajHJ/unsupervised/README.txt

 - `plots/ari_vs_features.png`: Feature selection curves
 - `plots/covariance_matrices.png`: Data correlation analysis

-## Key Findings

-The project demonstrates:
-- Effectiveness of different dimensionality reduction techniques for clustering
-- Impact of feature selection on clustering performance
-- Benefits of combining clustering with supervised learning
-- Trade-offs between model complexity and performance

-## Configuration
+## Reproducibility Notes

-Key configuration parameters can be modified in individual scripts:

-- **Sample Size**: Control dataset size for faster experimentation
-- **Device**: CPU/GPU selection for neural network training
-- **Random State**: Ensure reproducibility across runs
+- **Random State**: All algorithms use random_state=0 for reproducibility
-- **Model Parameters**: Adjust clustering and neural network hyperparameters
+- **Data Splits**: Train/test split uses random_state=42 for consistency
+- **Results**: All outputs are saved to `results/` and `plots/` directories
+- **Dependencies**: Exact versions specified in requirements.txt

+## Assignment Compliance

+This implementation covers all required experiments:
+1. ✅ Clustering algorithms on original dataset
+2. ✅ Dimensionality reduction algorithms
+3. ✅ Clustering on dimensionality-reduced data (6 combinations)
+4. ✅ Neural network with dimensionality reduction
+5. ✅ Neural network with cluster features as input

-## Contributing
+## Troubleshooting

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request
+- If kagglehub fails, ensure you have proper Kaggle API credentials
+- For GPU issues, modify DEVICE="cpu" in relevant scripts
+- All scripts include error handling and will stop pipeline if they fail

 ## License

 This project is for educational and research purposes.
 Please ensure compliance with the original dataset's license terms.

-## Acknowledgments

-- Dataset: Heart Attack Prediction Indonesia from Kaggle
-- Libraries: scikit-learn, PyTorch, pandas, matplotlib, seaborn
-- Academic guidance for unsupervised learning methodology